tomas-ravalli/automated-crypto-brief/README.md

 - Sends a formatted email report –generates and embeds a weekly performance chart directly into the email.
 - Can be automated to run on a schedule using GitHub Actions.
 - Securely handles API keys and other sensitive information using environment variables.

+### Prerequisites

+Before you begin, ensure you have the following:

+- Python 3.6 or higher
+- A Coinbase account with API credentials (API Key and API Secret)
+- A Gmail account with an App Password
+- Git (for cloning the repository)

 ### Example